Hans Heiniger

-Hans Heiniger (born 1940/1941) is a Swiss football coach who has managed a number of teams in Africa.
+Hans Heiniger (born 1940 or 1941) is a Swiss football coach who has managed a number of teams in Africa.

 Career

 Heiniger has coached in the Gambia, Tunisia, Burkina Faso, Mali and Madagascar.

 He coached the Gambian national team between 1987 and 1992, their first ever foreign manager.

 In Mali he managed Djoliba AC, leading them to 2nd place in the Malian Première Division, before being sacked in August 2000.
 In August 2002 he became the new manager of the Madagascar national side.
 He left the position in July 2003, and was replaced by Rodolphe Rakotoarisoa.